publisha/publisha.github.io/_chapters/introduction.md

 # Introduction
 In a previous eBook *eBook Typography* I dealt purely with the standard re-flowable eBook, in which the user can adjust the font size, typeface and other typographic details.
 In some ways this earlier work was just one detail in the ever increasing complexity and alternative options in creating eBooks.
-My eBook *From pBook to eBook* gives an overview of the various options open to publishers when they create eBooks as part of the workflow from print production.
+My eBook *From Print Book to eBook* gives an overview of the various options open to publishers when they create eBooks as part of the workflow from print production.

 [![The cover image for eBook Typography - a reflowable eBook](/images/2017/04/ebooktypography6s.jpg)](/images/2017/04/ebooktypography6s.jpg)